kat0h/calculation-pi/README.md

 # monteCarlo
-You can calc pi by montecarlo.
+You can calculate pi by Monte Carlo method.

 # build
 You need MT.h.